safxx/CodeSample2/README.md

 The task was to implement http web api to make a get/post requests for any of 3 entities.
 Each entity can be retrieved by id, created or updated.
 Also there are 2 types of queries which would use all 3 entities:
 - locations has a query to find average score for specific location, with optional filtering parameters (visit date range, user age range, gender)
-- users has a query to return list of visits by the user, which also has a list of optional filtering parameters (visit date range, country, max distance to nearest city)
+- users has a query to return list of visits for the user, which also has a list of optional filtering parameters (visit date range, country, max distance to nearest city)

 When you submit your solution, the ranking system would flood your web api with 170k get/post requests. the faster you serve valid responses the higher rank you will get.